jlimadev/aws-certification-cloud-practitioner-notes/notes/deployment/README.md

 AWS System Manager (SSM) is a Hybrid service to manage EC2 Instances and On-Premise systems at scale.
 Works with Linux and Windows.

+> AWS Systems Manager allows you to centralize operational data from multiple AWS services and automate tasks across your AWS resources.
+You can create logical groups of resources such as applications, different layers of an application stack, or production versus development environments.
+> With Systems Manager, you can select a resource group and view its recent API activity, resource configuration changes, related notifications, operational alerts, software inventory, and patch compliance status.
+You can also take action on each resource group depending on your operational needs.
+Systems Manager provides a central place to view and manage your AWS resources, so you can have complete visibility and control over your operations.

 AWS SSM is basically a service to patch our fleet of instances/servers or even run commands in all of them.

 - We can understand the status get insights of our infrastructure